How To Handle Family & The Holidays

 This is a season of giving, yes.
 However, it is important to honor the capacity that you can take on.
 Sharing responsibilities doesn’t mean you don’t care or love your family, it is a way to set healthy boundaries within your family so that you can enjoy the holidays and allow everyone the opportunity to contribute to the happiness of the season.
 Adjusting these expectations can, in a healthy way, shift responsibilites moving forward so that you are not always in the role of taking care of everything.

 Need more help handling the holidays or making healthy choices for the new year?
-Request an appointment with me, find a Lifeologie Counseling specialist near you, or check out the rest of our blogs on how to make the most of the holiday season!
+Request an appointment with me, find a Lifeologie Counseling specialist near you, or check out the rest of our blogs on how to manage your mental health!

 About Madi Elliott